Community Gardens

 IMG_8803-Qual50.jpg

-The New Roots Community Gardening Program secures plots for refugees at community gardens throughout Salt Lake County and develops and manages new gardens in high-need areas though collaborations with partners such as Wasatch Community Gardens, Dry Creek Charity, Promise South Salt Lake, the City of Millcreek, Central Valley Water Reclamation Facility, and Salt Lake County to develop new gardens in high-need areas.
+The New Roots Community Gardening Program supports refugee and new American families by securing access to garden plots throughout Salt Lake County and developing new gardens in areas with the greatest need.
+Through partnerships with organizations such as Wasatch Community Gardens, Dry Creek Charity, Jackson LeRoy, Promise South Salt Lake, the City of Millcreek, Central Valley Water Reclamation Facility, and Salt Lake County, New Roots continues to expand gardening opportunities across the region.

 New Roots Gardens in Salt Lake City